 For over fifty years, Long Island locals have enjoyed a luxury nonexistent in the rest of the country, a little drive-in convenience store called Dairy Barn.
 Once in abundance throughout the island, they are sadly growing more scarce with each passing year and their extinction would appear immenent.
 But they can’t take the memories away.

 For decades, Dairy Barn thrived across Long Island, but things started rapidly changing for the worse, as the small company entered the next century.
 Although they boasted upwards of 70 locations at their height, by 2005 that number was down 51; by 2010, only 44 remained.
-Today, there are only a mere 7 locations left, and if the past is any indicator, their days may be numbered.
+As of this writing, there are only a mere 5 locations left, and if the past is any indicator, their days may be numbered.

 But for millions of Long Islanders, both former and current, memories of Dairy Barn won’t soon fade.
 Countless 1970s kids sat in the backseat while mom picked up a dozen eggs and some Entenmann’s donuts, then drove through themselves once they got their license to drive.

 If you are one of them, I do hope that you’ll take a moment to share your memories of these iconic convenience stores with us in our comments section below, as we pay tribute to all those little red barns that were always such a welcoming sight.